cblanquera/intime/README.md

 software will need to generate a new wallet and wait for the cooling period in order to start mining again.

+### Tokens and Smart Contracts

+Since there is no gas fees, smart contracts can be freely deployed and executed and tokens can be freely minted.
+Smart contracts can optionally add rewards to miners in code using their own token.
+Tokens can be stable or adopt the burning token protocol.

+> NOTE: This spec does not describe what language the smart contracts would be written in.

+### Pay to Prioritize

+While verifying transactions are free for consumers, it is a first received first processed basis.
+Consumers can pay miners to prioritize their transactions next.
+Prioritized transactions are grouped in a different queue from normal transactions and is checked before the normal queue.

 ## Considerations

-A time burning token is not ideal in scenarios that are built on stability and shifts the paradigm from value by having more to value by keeping what you already have.
+The burning token protocol is not ideal in scenarios that are built on stability and shifts the paradigm from value by having more to value by keeping what you already have.
 The following were considered when writing this specification.

  - Time is meant to be lost and can only be stable by serving the network.
  - Miners can also serve the environment by saving energy at their discretion.